raspberrypilearning/hello-world-simplified/en/step_1.md

 ## You will make

-Find out how to display text and numbers in Python by writing a simple program that uses emojis 😃.
+Find out how to display text and numbers in Python.
+Write a simple program that uses emojis 😃.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Emoji**</span> means 'picture word' in Japanese.
 They are small colourful images 🥰.